 For information about exhibitions history please contact.

-· Visited mayor Archeological Sites, and stayed in the Archeological Houses on site.
+Visited the major Archeological Sites in Mexico, and stayed in the Archeological Houses on site.

 Studio in San Juan de Teotihuacan, Mexico

-· During her years in NYC 1980-2019, she mastered the "Gutta Serti" method of painting on silk.
+During her years in NYC 1980-2019, Morag Benepe mastered the "Gutta Serti" method of painting on silk.

-·Worked in the restoration of the habitat section of the Manhattan's Hudson River shore, as a volunteer of the program from the River Park Trust (link to the Habitat Garden photography by Vicky Azcoitia).
+From 2009 to 2012, Morag also worked in the restoration of the habitat section of the Manhattan's Hudson River shore, as a volunteer of the program from the River Park Trust (link to the Habitat Garden photography).

-· After 40 years living in Chelsea, in 2019 Morag moved to a historic little house of Rhinebeck NY.
+After 40 years living in Chelsea, in 2019 Morag moved to a historic little red house with a studio in Rhinebeck NY.

-Morag Benepe is an artist environmentally concerned whom gets inspiration from nature and the natural environment.
-Her designs on silk are botanical studies.
+Morag Benepe is an artist environmentally concerned who gets inspiration from nature and the natural environment.
+Her designs on silk are based on botanical studies.

 Thanks for watching.